dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Sunder**: Unlockes a basic and a critical strike option.
 The basic option has a damage mod 125% and causes the player to drop their guard.
 It never bypasses armor.
 When it lands on an enemy with armor, it applies stacks of armor damage equal to half of your valor (rounded up).
 The critical strike is similar except it has a 200% damage mod, applies stacks of armor damage equal to your valor, and stuns the target for a round.

 **Soften 'Em Up**: Whenever you hit an enemy with a ranged weapon attack, they gain the "Softened Up" debuff permanently.
 When attacking a softened up enemy, the player gets a bonus to accuracy and damage mod.
 This only affects melee attacks, and only when the softened enemy is below 60% HP.

+**Throwing Arm**: Thrown weapons and potions travel faster and max throw range is increased.
+Grants a valor-based bonus to the accuracy and damage of thrown weapons.

+⋅⋅⋅ **Throw Anything**: Any item or piece of equipment can be thrown if it has a an encumberance value.
+Items with higher encumberance values will deal more damage, but have a shorter range.
+Items named "Rock" "Log" etc. will spawn on every map, having no function but having very high encumberance values.

 **Toe-to-Toe**: For each enemy that is adjacent to you, aware, and hostile, you gain a bonus to Accuracy and Parry.
 This bonus is higher for higher-tier enemies.
 You are immune to disarm.